Gajender Singh Bisht

 Gajender Singh Bisht (1 July 1972 – 28 November 2008) was an NSG commando and Havildar (Sergeant) who was killed during the 2008 Mumbai attacks.
-His act of bravery was honoured with the Ashoka Chakra award by the President of India on 26 January 2009, India's Republic Day.
+His act of bravery was honored with the Ashoka Chakra award by the President of India on India's 60th Republic Day on 26 January 2009.

 Childhood

 Hailing from Ganeshpur in Dehradun, Uttarakhand, young Gajender Singh studied at the Janata Inter College in Naya Gaon.
 He was remembered by his teachers as a disciplined student who participated in every event organised in the school, sports or cultural activities.
 He had a particular interest in boxing.

 Operation Black Tornado

 Gajender Singh was a member of the National Security Guard’s 51 Special Action Group.
 He was part of the team of NSG commandos who were fast-roped onto the roof of Nariman House in an operation to neutralize the terrorists inside who were holding at least six hostages.

 According to Jyoti Krishna Dutt, Director General of the NSG, Singh was leading one of the teams that entered the building.
 The team came under intense fire from the terrorists and returned fire while trying to dominate the situation.
 The terrorists also hurled several grenades at the commandos.
 At this point, Singh had the option of retreating with his team.
 However, he realized that they had to seize this opportunity and continued moving ahead.
 Rather than turn his back on the militants, he instead created a way for the other commandos despite a grenade thrown at him.
 Despite sustaining multiple bullet injuries while doing so, he moved forward and ultimately succumbed to his injuries.
 This enabled his team to secure a dominating position in the encounter.